renspringlea/ryba.ren/_posts/2026-03-20-limited-community.md

 - "Depression is an isolating disease.
 It makes you feel separate and alone, even around other people, and this often makes people want to be physically separate.
 But that desire for solitude is just a symptom of the depressed brain, and it perpetuates the disease [...] even though you may feel like being alone, the cure to depression often lies in other people."
 - "Humans are a social species—we evolved to survive with each other, and our brains are healthiest when we interact with and feel connected to others."

-Likewise, Meadow DeVor's book *The Worthy Mind* identifies "taking steps to invest in community" as one pathway out of low self-worth.
+Likewise, Meadow DeVor's book *The Worthy Mind* identifies "taking steps to invest in community" as one ingredient in a much larger pathway for stepping into self-worth.

+Sarah J. Robinson cautions: "People can't heal me, but I need them anyway."
+Community, in itself, does not make you worthy or valuable.
+You (the person reading this) are already worthy and valuable beyond measure.
+But that immeasurable value comes from elsewhere — call it the intrinsic worth of every sentient being, or the grace of God, or fundamental human value, or whatever you will.

 In [a recent blog post]({% post_url 2026-03-14-ai-advocacy %}), I discussed how the age of artificial intelligence is changing advocacy and what it means to do the most good.
 I identified five areas where humans still have (and are likely to keep) serious advantages over computers.
 Four of these are: take responsibility and accountability for high-stakes decisions; develop deep, specific context about projects; share an authentic lived experience; and do things in the physical world.